agsb/minute/docs/Minute.md

 ## Processing

-The NGSL and Google-N-Gram corpus gives long ordened lists of _words and counts_, that can be converted into _word, percents of total and cumulative percents_ then the magics appear.
+The NGSL and Google-N-Gram corpus gives long ordened lists of _words and counts_, that can be converted into _word, percents of total and cumulative percents_ then sortted by high to low percents and the magics appear.

-Sorting words by occurrence count, with percentages and cumulatives, and ordering letters as they occurs gives the sequence in following table 1.

-Eg. the letter **b** only appears at order 13, first time 14a word and those words covers about 28% of all corpus, the letter **z** appears at 563 word and all words cover about 62% of all corpus.
+By ordering letters as they occurs in sorted list gives the sequence in following table 1.
+For example, the letter **b** appears in 13th place and at the 14th word onwards, and the letter **z** in 26th place at the 563rd word onwards.
+The order resolves 62% of all most used common words, leaving the complex words to the long tail.

 | character | order | sequence | cumulative |
 |---|---|---|---|